Cut Your Own Flowers - U-Pick on the Farm

 Late July - Zinnias, Snapdragons, Ageratum, Celosia

-August - Zinnias, Snapdragons, Ageratum, Celosia, Gladiolus, Dahlias grown from seed, sunflowers in late August.
+August - Zinnias, Snapdragons, Ageratum, Celosia, Gladiolus, Sunflowers

-September - Sunflowers, Zinnias, Open Centered Dahlias, Cosmos, Rudbekia
+September - Sunflowers, Zinnias, Cosmos, Rudbekia, Sunflowers, Statice, Gomphrena

-October - (beginning of October) Zinnias, Open Centered Dahlias, Cosmos, Ageratum, Gomphrena, Statice
+October - (beginning of October) Zinnias, Cosmos, Ageratum, Gomphrena, Statice

 November - Clean up & Fall Planting